T

 Insider tips

-• Learn a few basic Japanese phrases; while many signs are in English, politeness is highly valued.
+• Learn a few basic Japanese phrases; it's always appreciated.

-• Book popular attractions and restaurants in advance, especially during peak seasons.
+• Book popular restaurants and activities in advance, especially on weekends.

 Packing highlights